Edge Computing Security: Challenges, Best Practices, and How to Protect Distributed Environments

 Edge applications often require access to sensitive information like passwords and encryption keys.
 These secrets should be centrally managed but automatically and securely distributed to the necessary sites and hosts.

 Data transmitted within the edge environment must be micro-segmented and encrypted.
-Additionally, data stored on edge hosts must be securely encrypted, with unique encryption keys assigned per tenant and site.
+Data stored on edge hosts must also be securely encrypted, with unique encryption keys assigned per tenant and site.

-Given the vulnerability of edge networks, all application traffic must be encrypted to prevent unauthorized access or data breaches.
+Given the vulnerability of edge networks, all application traffic must be encrypted as well, covering data both in transit and at rest to prevent unauthorized access or data breaches.

 Authentication, authorization, and accounting (AAA) mechanisms should be decentralized to accommodate the edge’s distributed nature.
 Each site must handle its own AAA processes locally while still allowing for centralized management.